ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 <span class="notes">**Note:** An Mbed software release under a permissive license cannot accept any code that is licensed under a "copyleft" license.
 Doing so would prevent us from distributing our code under the permissive license.
 You are welcome to use Mbed software with copyleft licenses, as long as the rules of the copyleft license are followed.</span>

-Please, see the [contributing guidelines](../contributing/license.html) for a more detailed description on licenses.
+Please, see the [contributing guidelines](../contributing/license.html) for a more detailed description of licenses.

 ## Access to the ARMmbed organization on GitHub